calvinyusno2359/StockChartApplication/report/README.md

 ## Table of Contents
 1. User Manual
     1. Running the Application using `.exe` (Windows Only)
-    2. Process flow
+    2. Running the Application using Python shell
-    3. Running the Application using Python shell
+    3. Application Components
 2. Python Basics
     1. Variables
     2. Data types